 Participants who have no tax withheld from their stipend payment can expect to receive an annual Statement of Payments letter from ORAU.
-Designed to help with your tax preparation, this statement will be sent to you by February and will include the total amount of payments made to you by ORAU during the previous calendar year.
+Designed to help with your tax preparation, this statement will be uploaded to your Doculivery Account by February and will include the total amount of payments made to you by ORAU during the previous calendar year.

 Because stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes for any participant.
 Participants are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax for any participant.

 For more information on state tax liabilities and how to file federal tax forms, please contact a licensed tax professional in your jurisdiction.
 We recommend that you provide your tax preparer with a copy of your most recent Terms of Appointment.

 ORAU’s Responsibility to Withhold Federal Taxes and Report to the IRS

 For U.S. Citizens and Non-Citizens Participating in its Fellowship, Scholarship and Internship Programs

 |Citizenship||Qualifying Condition||Withholds for Federal Income Tax||Reports to the IRS|